-Underwood University provides advisors to help students with academic and career counseling. advisors can help students identify and understand career paths open to their general education and degree paths, and equip them with the tools to help them manage career development effectively. all Underwood University undergraduate students have the opportunity to take PT203 Career Development.
-This course helps students to understand career planning and decision-making. t develops an understanding of HR/employment practices as students develop practical skills to facilitate their individual success including writing effective resumes, preparing job search correspondence, improving interview skills, networking and job prospecting, and using internet resources to land internships and jobs. t examines methods of researching information on careers and applies decision-making models.
+Underwood University provides advisors to help students with academic and career counseling.
+Advisors can help students identify and understand career paths open to their general education and degree paths, and equip them with the tools to help them manage career development effectively.
+All Underwood University undergraduate students have the opportunity to take PT203 Career Development.
+This course helps students to understand career planning and decision-making.
+It develops an understanding of HR/employment practices as students develop practical skills to facilitate their individual success including writing effective resumes, preparing job search correspondence, improving interview skills, networking and job prospecting, and using internet resources to land internships and jobs.
+It examines methods of researching information on careers and applies decision-making models.

 Career Development Workshops